Teaching Children About Sustainable Travel

 Since hotels generate a significant carbon footprint for the environment.
 Pick a green property!

 Pick a green property has TWO main benefits:

 - Encourage hotels to shift to be more eco-minded.

 - Educating the consumer to understand more about eco-friendly choices.

-There are several Green hotel certificates around the World, one of the simplest ways to search for a green hotel is by Tripadvisor.
+There are several Green hotel certificates around the World, one of the simplest ways to search for a green hotel is Booking.com that indicates “sustainable property”.
 You can even call the hotel with children, ask if they use solar energy or recycle the waste; I believe one of the most sustainable travel methods is booking the homestays or local eco-friendly lodging to support the local community.

 Transportation is an important decision because of carbon emission.
 Based on the current location you have selected with your children, what is your commute mode choice to the destination?

 The most recommended and greenest way of traveling is by bus, trains, bike, and foot.
 The least is flying and traveling in SUVs.